revbayes/revbayes.github.io/developer/implement_distributions.md

 {:.subsection}

 * Within the RevBayes **core** directory, there are subdirectories for different categories of distributions.
-All predefined mathematical distributions that have been implemented exist in `core/distributions/math`.
+All mathematical distributions that have been implemented exist in `core/distributions/math`.

 * Note that when implementing a new distribution, you will need to create `.cpp` and `.h` files in both the **revlanguage** directory and the **core** directory.
 (For a refresher on the difference between these two directories, refer to the [Getting familiar with the code]({{ site.baseurl }}{% link developer/architecture.md %}) section of this Developer's guide).
 The overall naming format remains the same for every distribution in RevBayes.
-In the Beta Binomial Distribution example provided below, I specify what to name each file.
+In the Beta Binomial Distribution example provided below, I specify what naming convention to use when creating each file.

 * It is often helpful to look at/borrow code from existing RevBayes distributions for general help on syntax and organization.